 I kept a journal during our residency.
-Here are some excerpts from my writing during those days of intuitive discovery, reflection, long rituals and journeys into the woods:
+These are some excerpts from my writing during those days of intuitive discovery, reflection, long rituals, and journeys into the woods:

 "In the woods I’m drawn to wounds, to rupture, to caverns, to cracks, to decay.
 But also to healing and transformation, renewal and growth.
 The delicacy, beauty and intricacy of what I see thrills me.
 Textures.
 Scale.
 Perspective.
 Am I looking at something so tiny that ordinarily I would miss its story?
 Or am I observing a much larger universe?"

-"Marisa’s body is imperceptible under the woven together fragments of paper, formed from the first draft of her book.
-Traces of her life.
-Now with added layers made from printed abstractions of photos I took earlier in the week: shards of water hitting the charred remains of wood in the fire, strands of Marisa’s wet hair, curled at the nape of her neck, caressing her collar bone, the jagged wound of a snapped tree trunk, raw & vulnerable, the gossamer net of a spider’s web, tangled in the woodland undergrowth.
+"Marisa’s body is imperceptible under the woven-together fragments of paper, formed from the first draft of her book.
+Traces of her life, now with added layers made from printed abstractions of photos I took earlier in the week: shards of water hitting the charred remains of wood in the fire, strands of Marisa’s wet hair, curled at the nape of her neck, caressing her collar bone, the jagged wound of a snapped tree trunk, raw and vulnerable, the gossamer net of a spider’s web, tangled in the woodland undergrowth.
 These images bring a new visual perspective to the cloth of words."